brarbrb/Synthetic-data/README.md

 - **Approach:** Synthetic data ➜ train on synthetic ➜ refine on unlabeled real video (self-training / pseudo-labels).

 ---

-The project was splitted into 3 phases (parts):
+**The project was splitted into 3 phases (parts):**
-1. Synthetic Data Generation: dataset generation, domain gap analysis
+1. Synthetic Data Generation

-2. Training and first Evalution: model choice, training details, results
+2. Training and first Evalution

-3. Refinement and final evaluation: refinement strategy, comparison, challenges
+3. Refinement (with pseudo labels) and final evaluation

 ---
 ## ⬇️ Weights & Artifacts